List of Yngwie Malmsteen band members: 1992–2002

 During 1992 and 1993, Malmsteen took a break due to the death of his manager, being dropped by Elektra Records, and his wrongful arrest.
 He subsequently enlisted vocalist Michael Vescera, drummer Mike Terrana and bassist Barry Sparks to join Olausson in the Rising Force band.
 B.J.
 Zampa replaced Terrana during the tour for The Seventh Sign, before Shane Gaalaas took over later in the year.
 Following the promotion of Magnum Opus in 1995, Malmsteen went on a temporary hiatus.
 He returned the following year to release Inspiration, an album of cover versions featuring several former bandmates, including vocalists Soto, Boals and Turner.
 Boals returned for the album's tour – which also featured Dunaway and drummer Tommy Aldridge – before Mats Levén took over at the end of 1996.

 Malmsteen enlisted Cozy Powell to perform drums on Facing the Animal in 1997.
 The drummer was also scheduled to play on the next tour, but was forced to pull out in March 1998 after suffering a foot injury in a "minor motorcycle accident".
 Powell later died in a car crash on 5 April.
-He was replaced for the touring cycle by Jonas Östman.
 By 1999, the band included returning vocalist Boals and new drummer John Macaluso, with Alchemy released before the end of the year.
 Randy Coven took over from Dunaway for the album's touring cycle, although bass on 2000's War to End All Wars was performed by Malmsteen.
 By the time the album was released, however, Boals had left Malmsteen's band again.
 Jørn Lande took his place, on the recommendation of his Ark bandmate Macaluso.

 Lande only remained with Malmsteen until 8 April 2001, when he was involved in a backstage altercation which led to his departure.
 Out of "loyalty" to his Ark bandmate, Macaluso also left the band following the event.
 After it was initially reported that Soto would return to take over on vocals, the spot was later filled by Boals.
 It was also initially reported that Metal Symphony of Darkness drummer Ed Rock would replace Macaluso, although this was quickly altered to be Cherry Poppin' Daddies drummer Tim Donahue.
 After the conclusion of the tour, Malmsteen introduced a brand new lineup of his band: vocalist Doogie White, keyboardist Derek Sherinian, drummer Patrick Johansson and touring bassist Mick Cervino.
 Attack!! was recorded and released as this lineup's only album the following year.